Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 Code generation heavily relies on search and inference, systematically searching and reasoning to find code that satisfies the given requirements within the entire code space~\citep{W33}.
 LLMs has demonstrated impressive capabilities in text generation tasks, attracting significant research efforts to evaluate and improve the performance of LLM in code generation tasks~\citep{N37}.

 These research efforts can be roughly categorized into two main themes.
-The first theme mainly evaluates or discusses the capabilities of LLMs in code generation tasks or specific contexts of code generation~\citep{N4,N74}.
-The evaluation perspectives vary, with some focusing on the correctness of code generation in different programming languages~\citep{N95,N80,N113}, while others propose new benchmark frameworks or testing methods to better evaluate the code generated by LLMs~\citep{N42,N76}, providing directions for improving LLMs in this task.
+The first theme mainly evaluates or discusses the capabilities of LLMs in code generation tasks or specific contexts of code generation~\citep{N4,N74,N173,N174}.
+The evaluation perspectives vary, with some focusing on the correctness of code generation in different programming languages~\citep{N95,N80,N113}, while others propose new benchmark frameworks or testing methods to better evaluate the code generated by LLMs~\citep{N42, N76}, providing directions for improving LLMs in this task.

 However, it is important to note that no current technology, including LLMs, can guarantee that automatically generated code is always completely usable, as there may be obvious or subtle errors in the code.
 Therefore, the second theme of these research efforts is to enhance the code generation capabilities of LLMs.
-This includes automatically fixing bugs in code generated by LLMs~\citep{N111,N89,N23}, improving the quality of code generated by LLMs~\citep{N41,N61,N120,N117,N64,N49,N24}, addressing security and reliability concerns~\citep{N118,N78}, and enhancing the efficiency of LLM code generation~\citep{N15,N31,N112}, among others.
+This includes automatically fixing bugs in code generated by LLMs~\citep{N111,N89,N23}, improving the quality of code generated by LLMs~\citep{N41,N61,N120,N117,N64,N49,N24}, addressing security and reliability concerns~\citep{N118,N78,N114}, enhancing the efficiency of LLM code generation~\citep{N15,N31,N112,N170,N171,N172}, watermarking techniques for code generation\citep{N32,N169}, and among others.